Hey, My name is Salman. Welcome to thecore_itech.

 It will work the same, where if you hold down the star, it’ll add a comma or at least for the latest beta for Android.

-There’s actually like three dots.
+There are actually three dots.

 Where if you press that, you can choose right there whether to add a pause or wait.
 So, you have two options, and with these, the two-second delay is as you would expect.